-- Continue outreach of Agriculture and Forestry Industries Development Fund to localities, economic development allies and potential business beneficiaries. - Administer Agriculture and Forestry Industries Development Fund grants/projects within established policies and procedures including summaries, return on investment calculations, and reporting requirements. - Administer Agriculture and Forestry Industries Development Fund Planning Grant program, in consultation with the Agency/Secretariat Review Committee, and establish documentation and audit procedures to ensure program's compliance with statutory and administrative requirements.
+- Continue outreach of Agriculture and Forestry Industries Development Fund to localities, economic development partners, industry leaders, and potential business beneficiaries. - Administer Agriculture and Forestry Industries Development Fund grants to support companies in their decisions to locate, expand, or remain in the Commonwealth. - Administer Agriculture and Forestry Industries Development Fund Planning Grant program to support localities in advancing their efforts to assist agribusinesses.

-- Number of new and expanding agriculture and forestry processing/value-added facilities using Virginia-grown products incentivized by the Governor's Agriculture and Forestry Industries Development Fund. - " Increase the value of Virginia agricultural products through official grading and inspection by the agency.
-Description
+- Number of new and expanding agriculture and forestry processing/value-added facilities using Virginia-grown products incentivized by the Governor's Agriculture and Forestry Industries Development Fund. - " Provide marketing services to Virginia's agricultural and forestry producers and processors that will increase their products' value in the domestic marketplace.